pilotmoon/PopClip-Extensions/README.md

 If you double-click a `.popclipext` package, PopClip will attempt to load and install it.
 PopClip stores its installed extensions in `~/Library/Application Support/PopClip/Extensions/`.

-Here is an example package structure, using the 'Say' extension:
+Here is an example package structure, the 'Say' extension:

     Say.popclipext                  -- Containing folder
        _Signature.plist             -- Signature (official Pilotmoon extensions only) Config.plist                 -- Main configuration file
        say.sh                       -- Script file
        speechicon.png               -- Icon file

+### About .popclipextz files

+For distribution, an extension package folder may be zipped and renamed with the extension `.popclipextz`.
+You can examine an existing PopClip extension by renaming it with a `.zip` extension and unzipping it, to reveal a `.popclipext` package.

 ### The Config file